tengrommel/js_game/vue/readme.md

 ## Problem
 > We want our page to display our product's details.
 How can we iterate through this array to display its data?

+## Event Handling

+## Problem

+>We want to be able to hover our mouse over a variant’s color and have its variantImage show up where our product image currently is.